Taffer/atlas-launcher/proto/design.md

 The DL threads pick up work from the queue as it's available.

 Progress bars are based on the total number of bytes reported by the manifest.
+Maybe the bytes progress bar could be for the largest file currently downloading/checking?

 ## GUI